portugal d7 visa 2022 guide free eligibility test

 Obtaining a temporary four-month visa in your home country can take up to 60 days, provided you submit all the required information.

-When you receive your visa, you will also get an appointment with AIMA (the Portuguese immigration and border services, which replaced SEF), booked by the Portuguese Consulate, when they issue your visa.
+When you receive your visa, you will also have an appointment with AIMA, which the Portuguese Consulate books when they issue your visa.

 Once AIMA has collected your documents and biometric data, it will take about three weeks for them to send your residence card to your Portuguese address.
 The legal deadline for this is 90 days.